Zaid Hamid

+Historian Manan Ahmed Asif called him the leading voice of a new Pakistani revivalism, because he radicalizes young, urban men and women under the age of 30 — the largest demographics of Pakistan — into a mixture of militant Pakistani nationalism and Islamism.

+Biography

-Zaid was born on March 14, 1964, in Karachi, Sindh, Pakistan to a Bihari Muhajir Muslim father and a Kashmiri Muslim mother.
+Hamid was born on March 14, 1964, in Karachi, Sindh, Pakistan to a Bihari Muhajir father and a Kashmiri Muslim mother.
 His father was a Pakistan Army officer.
 He studied computer systems at the NED University of Engineering & Technology in Karachi.
-He is second of his four siblings.
+He is the second of four siblings.
 His father fought in the Indo-Pakistani War of 1965 and 1971.

-Political views
+Political views and conspiracy theories

+Hamid's views on politics and security have been widely criticized for promoting conspiracy theories, xenophobia and hate speech towards Hindus and Jews.
+He has also been linked to Yusuf Ali who was sentenced to death for blasphemy for claiming prophethood.
+Hamid has distanced himself from these claims.